 COVID-19 is a new illness caused by a virus called coronavirus.
 For reliable information and advice on keeping safe with regard to Covid-19 please see the HSE updates here.
 For those whose first language is neither English nor Irish, translated public health information in other languages can be found here.

 Anyone who is symptomatic of Huntington’s Disease and who is susceptible to respiratory infection should, together with members of their household, be aware of HSE advice and follow guidelines on at risk groups .
 You can minimise your risk of contacting Covid-19 if you avoid physical contact with others, wash your hands regularly with soap and warm water, and do not touch your eyes, nose or mouth.
 Advice on Hand Washing (WHO)

 If you think you might have contracted COVID19, please follow the HSE Guidelines.
 This means that you should self-isolate and telephone your GP to arrange a test at one of the testing centres.
 Do not go to A&E without discussing with this with your GP or Neurology team beforehand.
 For additional information please see Frequently Asked Questions

 Access to Neurology Services and COVID19 - Guidance From neurology Clinical Programme

 Neurology services will continue to operate with some changes.
 Patient safety is being prioritised to limit the risk of COVID infections.
 For this reason, most face to face out-patient clinics have been cancelled.
-However, phone consultations are being provided by the Neurology teams and if clinically necessary, a face to face appointment can be scheduled in a non-COVID area if your consultant deems this to be necessary.
+However, phone consultations are being provided by the Neurology teams - see Tips to Maximise Telemedicine Consultations.
+It may be possible to schedule a face to face appointment in a non-COVID area if your consultant deems this to be necessary.
 Please note that this may be different from the normal out-patient setting.

 If you have any concerns about your condition, you should contact the neurology service that is providing your care.
 Please bear in mind that phone lines and neurology services will be extremely busy at this time, and that it may take some time to get through.